10 Rules for Trail Etiquette with Your Dog

 Keeping your dog on a leash is a fundamental rule of trail etiquette.
 Unless you're in a designated off-leash area, it's essential to keep your pup safely restrained.
 A leash provides you with control over your dog and helps prevent any unwanted incidents.

-When choosing a leash for your trail adventures, consider both the trail's terrain and your dog's .
-A sturdy, yet lightweight leash is to ensure your dog's and your own comfort.
+When choosing a leash for your trail , consider both the trail's terrain and your dog's size.
+A sturdy, yet lightweight leash is ideal to ensure your dog's safety and your own comfort.
 Additionally, maintaining a safe and comfortable distance from other hikers and their dogs is courteous.
 By keeping your dog on a leash, you contribute to a more peaceful and respectful trail environment.

 Rule 3: Pick Up After Your Dog